arthru/python-mk-livestatus/README.rst

 It does this by sending queries to the MK Livestatus UNIX socket and parses the returned rows.
 Read/write permission to the UNIX socket are required.

+This package is known to be compatible with Python 2.7, 3.3, 34, pypy and pypy3.

 Usage
 -----